mahbird/InkWeatherMini/Manual_en.md

 *If you get a notification saying there is no internet connection for this WiFi, please click "Keep using this connection"*

-- Enter your WiFi credentials (case sensative), adjust settings to your liking and save.
-Note that only 2.4GHz WiFi band is supported.
+- Enter your WiFi credentials (case sensative, note that only 2.4GHz WiFi band is supported, you need to adjust the relevant settings in your router/ hotspot), adjust other settings to your liking and save.